OSI model layers functions and protocols

 The core functions of Session layer is given below.

 1)The session layer is responsible for creating a session between client and server.
-Session means any activity performed within start time and stop time is called session.
+Session means any activity performed within start time and stop time is called the session.

 2)In the OSI model, the Session layer is responsible for establishing a connection, managing the connection and terminating the connection between the client and the server.
 In the TCP/IP model, this functionality is provided by Transport Layer.

-3)The session layer is also responsible dialog control means for keeping the track of whose turn it is to transmit.
+3)The session layer is also responsible for dialog control means for keeping the track of whose turn it is to transmit.